Skip to main content

 What are the RISKS?

-The risks of intervention are very low but include deep vein thrombosis (DVT), nerve damage, infection and pain.
-The procedure is usually carried out under local anaesthetic.
+Endothermal ablation, foam sclerotherapy and cyanoacrylate procedures are usually carried out under local anaesthetic.
 Most people can return to normal activities including work within 24 hours.

 What are the ALTERNATIVES?

-Compression stockings can be helpful but are only recommended if you are not suitable for intervention.
+Compression stockings can be helpful but are only recommended if suitable treatments are not possible for you.
 Regular exercise, avoiding standing for long periods of time or elevating the affected area when resting may relieve some symptoms.
+Varicose veins may be more common in people who have gained weight.
+Maintaining a healthy weight through diet and exercise is beneficial.

 What if you do NOTHING?

-Varicose veins don’t always need treatment, however interventions should be performed if the veins are causing you pain, discomfort, swelling or are leading to other complications such as bleeding, skin discolouration, thrombosis or ulceration.
+Varicose veins don’t always need treatment.
+But if the veins are causing you pain, discomfort, swelling or are leading to other complications such as bleeding, skin discolouration, thrombosis or ulceration you should seek treatment.

 Coding